Gideon Murray: Career

 In June 1614 he wrote to the king about silver mines in Scotland at Hilderston which were now yielding metal.
 In March 1615 he was made keeper of the Scottish crown jewels, known as the Honours of Scotland, which he received from John Arnot of Birswick, Provost of Edinburgh.
 The condition of the crown and sword were recorded.

 To help finance the visit of King James to Scotland in 1617, Murray borrowed £66,666 Scots from William Dick, a merchant burgess of Edinburgh, and the advocate Alexander Morrison.
 He repaid them through tax receipts.
 A further £96,000 was sent from England, including some money from the privy purse.
 Preparations for the royal visit included repairs at Linlithgow Palace, the palace block at Edinburgh Castle, works at Stirling Castle, and fireworks at Edinburgh Castle and the masque and morris dance at Holyrood Palace on the king's birthday, 19 June.
 King James gave particular instructions for the chapel in Holyroodhouse, and encouraged Gideon Murray to contract the London stonemason Nicholas Stone to design and supervise the decoration.

 In 1618 King James gave a gold basin which the burgh of Edinburgh had given to him the year before, with two gilt cups, one in the form of a salmon, from the burgh of Glasgow, a gold cup presented by Carlisle, with some valuable musk and ambergris, and an iron chest that had belonged to the Earl of Gowrie.

 In June 1620 he explained how a ban on the circulation of foreign coins in Scotland had damaged the economy.

 In 1621 James Stewart, Lord Ochiltree accused Murray of misusing public money, and this brought about a nervous breakdown and his death on 28 June 1621.

 He was buried at Holyrood Abbey in Edinburgh.
+After his death the crown, sceptre and sword of state, known collectively as the Honours of Scotland, and formerly in his keeping, with the silver plate and dornick and damask table linen used in 1617, were examined by the Privy Council at the royal mint in Edinburgh and found to be in good order.